DANCING PANDAS

 SAFETY

-When we visited and at the time of writing, all travel advisories (CanadaUSAAustralia, etc.,) were at the cautionary level – Exercise a High Degree of Caution.
+When we visited and at the time of writing, all travel advisories were at the cautionary level – Exercise a High Degree of Caution.
 This is for Moldova overall and is due to the volatile security situation and the impacts of military conflict in neighboring Ukraine.
 We were aware of this and made a conscious decision based on the information that we had from trusted news channels and our tolerance for risk.

 Having said all that, we felt extremely safe in this country including in the breakaway regions of Transnistria and Gagauzia.
 There wasn’t a moment when we felt unsafe.
 We even walked the streets of Chisinau in the dark (something that we never do in other parts of the world).